-- For a 16 player main draw, the first round losers only will be eligible to sign in for the consolation event. - ii.
-For a 24, 32, 48 and 64 player main draw, the first and second round losers will be eligible to sign in for the consolation event. - Note: Where a Main Draw size extension has occurred, losers in the first three rounds of the Main Draw will be eligible to sign in for Main Draw Consolation - iii.
-For a 96 player main draw and above, losers in the first three rounds will be eligible to sign in for the consolation event. - iv.
-Sign-in is to close five (5) minutes after the conclusion of the last second round main draw singles match.
+- i.
+For a 16 athlete main draw, the first round losers only will be eligible to sign in for the consolation event, noting where an athlete has a bye or a walkover in the QF round they may also sign-in for consolation. - ii.
+For a 24, 32, 48 and 64 athlete main draw, the first and second round losers will be eligible to sign in for the consolation event. - Note: Where a Main Draw size extension has occurred, losers in the first three rounds of the Main Draw will be eligible to sign in for Main Draw Consolation - iii.
+For a 96 athlete main draw and above, losers in the first three rounds will be eligible to sign in for the consolation event. - Sign-in is to close five (5) minutes after the conclusion of the last second round main draw singles match.